 Consider Images Carefully

-Images are not always required in print ads, but let's be honest; society is very visual these days, and a copy-only ad is not going to win over a lot of people.
-But remember, any images you use should go hand-in-hand with your copy.
+Images are not always required in print ads, but society is very visual these days, and a copy-only ad is not going to win over a lot of people.
+Remember, any images you use should go hand-in-hand with your copy.
 They're not just for decorative purposes.

 Don't Ignore Body Copy